irmen/pyminiaudio/README.md

 Software license for these Python bindings, miniaudio and the decoders: MIT

-## Synthesizer
+## Synthesizer, modplayer?

-If you like this library you may also be interested in my software FM synthesizer: https://pypi.org/project/synthplayer/
+If you like this library you may also be interested in my [software FM synthesizer](https://pypi.org/project/synthplayer/) or my [mod player](https://pypi.org/project/libxmplite/) which uses libxmp.

 ## Examples